Updated: March 13, 2022

 Friends will always appreciate honesty.
-If you’re low on budget, or trying to save some money, then you shouldn’t be shy and ashamed to tell them so.
+If you’re low on budget or trying to save some money, then you shouldn’t be shy and ashamed to tell them so.

 And when you do, true friends will never take that against you.

 However, it will help if you could suggest alternatives that you can afford.
-For example, if you have no budget for an out of town trip, then perhaps recommend a local spot that’s more affordable, which you can go to instead.
+For example, if you have no budget for an out-of-town trip, then perhaps recommend a local spot that’s more affordable, which you can go to instead.

 Don’t borrow money just to keep up.

-You may apply for a personal loan, have available balance on your credit card, or your friends could offer to lend you money; still, avoid doing so because you’ll never know when you need them for more important matters.
+You may apply for a personal loan, have an available balance on your credit card, or your friends could offer to lend you money; still, avoid doing so because you’ll never know when you need them for more important matters.

 Sometimes, your friends will insist that you do.
 Unless there’s a special occasion that’s being celebrated, then I hope you get the courage to decline.

 It will not be a good feeling to miss out, but it usually doesn’t last long and you’ll eventually be okay within a few days.
-What’s really worse is having to deal with debt and the stress that comes along with it for several months to come.
+What’s worse is having to deal with debt and the stress that comes along with it for several months to come.

 Plan your budget in advance.

 My friends and I would always go to the beach during summer.
-You could say it’s already an annual tradition for us for more than a decade.
+You could say it’s already been an annual tradition for us for more than a decade.
 And I know it’s the same for most people.

 That’s why it makes sense to save for it in advance.
 Imagine setting aside just P1000 every month.
 Instantly, that’s a P12,000 travel budget for you after a year.